I am

 the Greek and Roman periods, prior to the Christian church (Foucault, 1978,

-1985).
-While the nature of the moral
+1985).� While the nature of the moral

-judgments and physical punishments changed, sleep-related female orgasms, like spermatorrhea (male emissions) and masturbation, were
+judgments and physical punishments changed, sleep-related female orgasms, like

-nonetheless viewed as both psychologically and physiologically pathological (Tissot 1758, and others including Freud 1900) until the
+both psychologically and physiologically pathological (Tissot 1758, and others

-1920s, when they were then thought to be biologically compensatory for lack of
+including Freud 1900) until the 1920s, when they were then thought to be

-other satisfactory sexual outlets (Kinsey et al. 1953, 207).
-To a great extent,
+et al. 1953, 207).
+To a great extent, Kinsey�s data dispelled the compensatory

-be called the system maintenance model (Reinisch
+since Kinsey�s time could be called the system maintenance model

-information at hand.
+meager information at hand.

-As Charles Stewart of the
+�As Charles Stewart of the

 Royal Anthropological Institute points out: